KOTESWARARAO57/FP/replit.md

-# Medical AI Diagnostic Assistant
+# Advanced Multilingual Multimodal Medical AI System

 ## Overview

-This is a Streamlit-based web application that provides AI-powered medical diagnostic assistance through multimodal analysis including audio, image, and video processing.
-The application now features advanced neuropsychiatric and metabolic disease detection using facial micro-expressions and speech paralinguistics analysis.
-The system supports both English and Telugu languages and can analyze conditions like depression, Parkinson's disease, hypothyroidism, anxiety disorders, and more.
+This is a comprehensive Streamlit-based web application that provides state-of-the-art AI-powered medical diagnostic assistance through advanced multimodal analysis.
+The system integrates cutting-edge technologies including Whisper for speech recognition, DeepFace for facial emotion analysis, multilingual translation, text-to-speech output, and fusion deep learning models combining CNN and LSTM/GRU architectures.
+The application supports multilingual operation (English, Telugu, Hindi, Tamil) and can detect neuropsychiatric and metabolic diseases including depression, Parkinson's disease, hypothyroidism from webcam-recorded videos by analyzing both facial micro-expressions and speech features (prosody, fluency, lexical content).
 The system emphasizes that it's for research and demonstration purposes only and should not replace professional medical consultation.

 ## User Preferences